 These data demonstrate the feasibility of efficient ATR gene transfer to the liver as a prelude to future gene therapy experiments.

-The Journal of Gene Medicine 06/2007; 9(6):462-9. · 2.16 Impact Factor
+The Journal of Gene Medicine 06/2007; 9(6):462-9.
+DOI:10.1002/jgm.1040 · 2.47 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Published cytogenetic data for extant cetacean species remain incomplete.
 In a review of the literature, we found karyotypic information for 6 of the 13 tentatively recognized species of the suborder Mysticeti (baleen whales).
 Among those yet to be described is the critically endangered North Atlantic right whale (Eubalaena glacialis).
 Herein, we describe and propose a first-generation G-banded karyotype and ideogram for this species (2n = 42), obtained from peripheral blood chromosome preparations from a stranded male calf.
 This information may prove useful for future genetic mapping projects and for interspecific and intraspecific genomic comparisons by techniques such as zoo-FISH.

-Journal of Heredity 06/2006; 97(3):303-6. · 2.00 Impact Factor
+Journal of Heredity 06/2006; 97(3):303-6.
+DOI:10.1093/jhered/esj033 · 2.09 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Expression constructs are subject to position-effects in transgenic assays unless they harbour elements that protect them from negative or positive influences exerted by chromatin at the site of integration.
 Locus control regions (LCRs) and boundary elements are able to protect from position effects by preventing heterochromatization of linked genes.
 The LCR in the human beta-globin gene locus is located far upstream of the genes and composed of several erythroid specific DNase I hypersensitive (HS) sites.
 Previous studies demonstrated that the LCR HS sites act synergistically to confer position-independent and high-level globin gene expression at different integration sites in transgenic mice.
 Here we show that LCR HS sites 2 and 3, in combination with boundary elements derived from the chicken beta-globin gene locus, confer high-level human beta-globin gene expression in different chromosomal integration sites in transgenic mice.
 Moreover, we found that the construct is accessible to nucleases and highly expressed when integrated in a centromeric region.
 These results demonstrate that the combination of enhancer, chromatin opening and boundary activities can establish independent expression units when integrated into chromatin.

-Genes to Cells 12/2004; 9(11):1043-53. · 2.73 Impact Factor
+Genes to Cells 12/2004; 9(11):1043-53.
+DOI:10.1111/j.1365-2443.2004.00788.x · 2.81 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Reports of X chromosome translocations, as primary chromosomal changes associated with hematologic disorders, remain relatively uncommon.
 Herein, we report the detection, by conventional cytogenetic methods, of a cytogenetically identical t(X;20) in two different patients with hematologic disorders (probable myelodysplasia and polycythemia vera/acute myelocytic leukemia).
 In both cases, this translocation appeared as the primary clonal chromosome abnormality, with breakpoints occurring in the long arms of both the X chromosome and chromosome 20 (Xq13.1 and 20q13.3, respectively).
 Further characterization and comparison of the translocation chromosome products of these two cases by use of fluorescence in situ hybridization techniques is also described.
 Similar previously reported cytogenetically cases and the potential that this specific rearrangement may represent a nonrandom chromosomal finding are discussed.

-Cancer Genetics and Cytogenetics 04/2003; 141(2):169-74. · 1.93 Impact Factor
+Cancer Genetics and Cytogenetics 04/2003; 141(2):169-74.
+DOI:10.1016/S0165-4608(02)00764-1 · 1.93 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Detailed chromosome studies were conducted for the Florida manatee (Trichechus manatus latirostris) utilizing primary chromosome banding techniques (G- and Q-banding).
 Digital microscopic imaging methods were employed and a standard G-banded karyotype was constructed for both sexes.
 Based on chromosome banding patterns and measurements obtained in these studies, a standard karyotype and ideogram are proposed.
 Characterization of additional cytogenetic features of this species by supplemental chromosome banding techniques, C-banding (constitutive heterochromatin), Ag-NOR staining (nucleolar organizer regions), and DA/DAPI staining, was also performed.
 These studies provide detailed cytogenetic data for T. manatus latirostris, which could enhance future genetic mapping projects and interspecific and intraspecific genomic comparisons by techniques such as zoo–FISH.